PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 phase without losing execution-count guarantees.
 Focused, adjacent-owner, core, and TensorFlow-import-blocked suites pass.
 Characterize the neighboring SINet pre-add/resize sequence before the next extraction.

+The neighboring SINet pre-add/resize sequence is now characterized without production changes.
+It is a 20-line parameterless straight-line closure with six ordered calls: two ModelIR-only calls followed by four ModelIR/layout calls.
+All targets already have extracted owners, so the eventual context does not need callbacks, diagnostics, or conversion options.
+Focused contracts freeze every argument and all four zero-argument invocations, including the one nested terminal-layout boundary and its three top-level repetitions.
+The focused plus architecture suite passed 252 tests, and all 11 TensorFlow-import- blocked tests passed.
+The next change should introduce a frozen ModelIR/layout context and six stable IDs, then prove builder equality and instrumented order before switching the historical helper to a delegate.